krzemienski/awesome-from-stars/README.md

 * [AliSoftware/OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs): Stub your network requests easily!
 Test your apps with fake network data and custom response time, response code and headers!
 * [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): 🙃   A delightful community-driven (with 2,200+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [square/okhttp](https://github.com/square/okhttp): Square’s meticulous HTTP client for the JVM, Android, and GraalVM.
-* [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Llama 2, Mistral, and other large language models.
+* [ollama/ollama](https://github.com/ollama/ollama): Get up and running with Llama 2, Mistral, Gemma, and other large language models.
 * [ollama-interface/Ollama-Gui](https://github.com/ollama-interface/Ollama-Gui): A GUI interface for Ollama
 * [kghandour/Ollama-SwiftUI](https://github.com/kghandour/Ollama-SwiftUI): User Interface made for Ollama.ai using Swift
 * [kevinhermawan/Ollamac](https://github.com/kevinhermawan/Ollamac): A macOS app for interacting with the Ollama models